Home

 There isn’t.

-What’s usually wrong is role misalignment.
+What’s usually wrong is an assumed identity.
 In all of your business prep, you never took the time to understand what you’re naturally good at.

 Every founder is wired to contribute most effectively in certain ways—decision-making, vision, execution, communication, analysis.